 Men were so afraid of this magical feminine power that tricked rapists into committing rape that in certain places women were forced to hide their wicked femaleness under loose fitting clothing, in some cases to the point of wearing heavy black cloaks over their heads like body bags.

 Apparently the thinking here was (still is) that females lost their power when men couldn’t objectively see their femininity, when they blended into the background like black ghosts floating before a white sky.

 However, there did remain a few astute men, who although may have been blind to stark contrasts, nevertheless understood covering something with a sheet did not literally make the thing disappear.
 The thing still existed – it still had genitalia – and women were still raped.

-But again, since all women were genetically programmed to be consenting whores who fooled men into raping them, rape was not technically rape anyway.
+But again, since all women were genetically programmed to be consenting whores who trapped men into raping them, rape was not technically rape anyway.
 There was no such thing as consensual rape, even evidently if one of the people “consenting” was not consenting willingly.

 No did not mean no.

 Besides, everyone understood that genuine rape was only committed by alcoholic degenerates, drug addicts and psychopaths.
 Normal men with jobs didn’t rape.

 But some of us understand things differently now.